 2 "Shadowing" exercises are common in the management literature but typically cover a handful of observations.
 To the best of our knowledge, the most extensive CEO time use study is still Mintzberg (1973) seminal work, which comprises five CEOs.
-The largest observational dataset on top executives known to us -Kotter (1999)- includes 15 general managers.
-The largest time use study of managerial personnel we are aware of is Luthans (1988), which covers 44 mostly middle managers.
-Some surveys ask large numbers of CEOs general questions about their aggregate time use (e.g. McKinsey (2013), but they are not based on an analysis of their agendas for a specific time period.
-Karolyi and Liao (2015) collect data on the time spent by CEOs and CFOs in investor relations activities at 800 firms in 59 countries.
+The largest observational dataset on top executives known to us -Kotter (1999)- includes 15

-on average 58.5 hours per week.
+We find that there is substantial variation in the number of hours CEOs devote to work activities: the average CEO in our sample spends 52 hours per week (10.4 hours per day) at work, while CEOs in the bottom quartile work on average 44.2 hours per week, and those in the top quartile work on average 58.5 hours per week.
 When we divide CEOs between family and professional CEOs-i.e. managers who do not have significant ownership stakes in the firm-we find a large difference in hours worked: family CEOs, who account for 41% of our sample, record 6 fewer hours per week relative to professional CEOs.